-A fundamental but indispensable skill that throws off many Scribers is learning to associate library entries to their report templates.
+A fundamental but indispensable skill that throws off many Scribers is learning to associate library entries to their report and report templates.

-Maybe you’ve just created a new library entry in the library.
-Or maybe you created an observation in a report that you’ve realized would actually be really useful to other reports of the same template.
-Or a different template.
+Maybe you’ve just created a new library entry in the library, or moved an existing one to a new category.
+Maybe you created an observation in a report that you’ve realized would actually be really useful to other reports of the same template or a different template.
 Or you just want to understand the relationship all these things have to each other.
-No matter what, I’ve got you covered.
+No matter what, we’ve got you covered.

 Briefly, let’s get some terminology down.
 A template is just a report with all the chapter, section, and field names and field options set, and library associations intact, but otherwise the report is empty.
 But of course, having the basic format ready to go is a tremendous time saver.
 Getting library entries associated is a huge part of that.

 What do I mean associated?
-Loosely, that means that from a section of a chapter of a report of a given template type, you can summon certain library entries by selecting one of these:
+Two things.
+First, that means that from a section of a chapter of a report of a given template type, you can summon certain library entries by selecting one of these:

 To bring up one of these: